T3-InfoSec/t3-hashviz-dart/README.md

 # t3-hashviz-dart

-A Dart package for generating hash visualization (commonly referred to as Identicons) based on provided hash strings.
+A Dart package for generating hash visualization (commonly referred to as Identicons) based on provided hash.
 It is one of the Greatwall TKBA protocol implementations.
-It returns different types of identicons for given hashes
+It returns different types of visualization for given hashes.
+This visualization generation relies on [Blockies](https://pub.dev/packages/blockies)

 ## Features

 - Generate hash visualization (commonly referred to as Identicons) based on hash.
-- Generate images from hash.
-- Customize the size, background color, foreground color and grid size of the patterns or images.
+- Customize the size, color, background color, and spotColor.

 ## Getting started